 The Company has a 401(k) Plan which enables associates to defer a portion of their salary on a pre-tax basis.
 The plan covers substantially all associates of the Company who meet minimum age requirements.
 The plan is designed to enable participants to contribute any amount, up to the maximum annual limit allowed by the IRS, of their compensation withheld in any plan year placed in the 401(k) Plan trust account.
 Matching contributions of 50% from the Company are made up to 6% of the participant's compensation for eligible associates.
-For the years 2016-2018, the Company made annual matching contributions of \$0.6 million.
+Further, in addition to the 50% match, all associates hired after December 31, 2019 will receive annually a contribution by the Company equal to 3% of their compensation.
+For 2019, the Company made annual matching contributions of \$0.7 million.
+For 2017 and 2018, the Company made annual matching contributions of \$0.6 million.
 The participant may choose to invest their contributions into thirty-three investment options available to 401(k) participants, including the Company's common stock.
 A total of 50,000 shares of CCBG common stock have been reserved for issuance.
 Shares issued to participants have historically been purchased in the open market.